justinslack/justinslack.com/show/times-we-used-to-spend-miscellania.md

 **Transcript:** So this track reminds me a lot of early Floating Points particularly [*The Shadows*](https://www.discogs.com/Floating-Points-Shadows-EP/release/3239980) EP and I was wondering why that is and then it was of course, it's the arp.
 The shuffly house beats also reminded me so much of Floating Points and I couldn't quite figure out why until recently.
 Then of course there's this amen break that pops in and out linking it to their earlier work.
 It's just a great techno record.

 **Transcript:** So that brings us to the end of show four.
 I hope you enjoyed the rather random selection.
-Next time we will be delving into the world of Carl Craig in particular his single releases and remixes.
+Next time we will be delving into the world of Carl Craig, in particular his single releases and remixes.